Writing the Rainbow – My Musing about Why I Write.

 Writing a second novel is said to be more difficult than the first.
 For me, this proved very true.
 Dear Heart, How Like You This? took two years to research and write, ten years of rejections and more editing and rewrites before it found its publisher in 2002.
 At last, I wore the mantle of author, a mantle I had wanted to own since I was a child.
 I believed then my world had turned to my heart’s yearning; finally, I had proved myself and would be free to write full-time.

 I soon discovered the harsh reality about how little most writers earn through the publication of their first book.
-I have a family and a mortgage – commitments that need dealing with everyday of my life.
-With a very heavy heart, I faced the necessity of returning to teaching, what my family termed my “real job” – a “real job” that pays bills, puts food onto the table and keeps us in a suburb and home we love.
+I have a family and, at that time, I had a hefty mortgage.
+With a very heavy heart, I faced the necessity of returning to teaching, what my family termed my “real job” – a “real job” that paid our bills, put food onto the table and kept us in a suburb and home we love.

 This is not an unusual situation for writers.
 I am luckier than most because my husband was more or less willing to be the full-time wage earner, while I worked as a part-time teacher at a local primary school.
 And please don’t get me wrong – I was very privileged to be a primary teacher, but teaching and writing are both demanding, challenging callings.
-In 2015, I finally resigned because of a chronic health condition, after the door opened to working as a sessional tutor for an online Masters in Writing course at Swinburne University.
+In 2015, I finally resigned from primary teaching because of a chronic health condition.
+I haven’t stopped teaching; I now work as a writing tutor at Swinburne University.
 It is a job I love because I get to share my writing passion with students of writing.
-I also work mostly at home, so it is a good job for someone like me who has a few health issues.

 But back to my story.
 I started my second completed manuscript shortly after the publication of my novel.
 Please note, “completed manuscript.”
 Like I said, achieving that second novel was hard.
 Time after time, I couldn’t keep up the writing momentum, perhaps, simply, because I was trying to write novels marketable to the Australian reader, ones that had nothing to do with the Tudors.